 Farnsworth asked for a TAC temperature check.
 Rabbe’s concern is the RFP puts too much focus on Sand Dam A and B with less consideration of additional alternatives.
-He requested we put the list of alternatives first with the two Sand Dam (A and B) options we are interested in following.
+He requested we put the list of all alternatives first with the two Sand Dam (A and B) options we are interested in, following.
 Rabbe suggested we highlight that the consultant focus on passive options that you walk away from, without additional input.
 Casavant said we will be developing the Scope together with the consultant.
 Walters asked that we don’t give them a list, we let them come up with the original list and give them the sand dam options A and B as the level of work they will be doing?
 Flyr asked if we want an RFP or RFQ?
 Brei said it is a modification of scope of work to an RFP.
 Casavant would like an external check on modeling unsteady flows in 2D, which is necessary for calibrating a sediment model.
 Previous 1D models of the Platte parameterized bank storage to achieve calibration, but this issue has not been solved yet for 2D models of the river.
 Rabbe suggested we add into the Background section that PRRIP has already tried pumping sediment in addition to mechanical pushing in banks.
 Jenniges said what the TAC is saying is to modify the RFP language to add ideas if consultant has any.

 EDO ACTION ITEMS: